 Campus closure?
 Here’s how you’ll know

 It’s that time of year — the possibility of snow or severe storms on South Vancouver Island.
-And with it the possibility of campus closures for safety reasons.
+In the event of an extended power outage, significant snowfall or other severe weather emergencies that make it unsafe to travel on or to the Royal Roads University may require campus closures for safety reasons.

 How you'll know campus is closed